aultimus/adtracker/README.md

 # adtracker

-adtracker is a persistent RESTful ad tracking service
+adtracker is a persistent RESTful ad tracking service written in go (backed by redis)

 ## Installation ##
 ```bash